ayreal/rails-crud-checklist/README.md

 def create
   @character = Character.new(character_params)
-  # the association will be made once you call save in the create method
+  # the association will be made once you receive hydrated object back from #make_show= and call save in the create method
 end

 private